5. Vector indexing#

 • negative integers (gives the positions to omit),

-• logical values (states whether the corresponding element should be fetched or skipped),
+• logical values (states which items should be fetched or skipped),

 • character strings (locates the elements with specific names).